Which pension will I receive?

 Pensions are incredibly important, safeguarding a person's quality of life after they've retired.
 If you're planning your pension or approaching pension age, it makes sense to understand the varieties of pension available, and find out which you're a member of.

 Adults are entitled to The State Pension depending on the years of National Insurance contributions or credits they have.
 They can be received after turning a certain age that's dependent on your birth date – check your State Pension age using the government's tool by clicking here.

 There are two types of State Pension currently in force.
 The State Pension, applicable to those reaching pension age before April 6th 2016, and the New State Pension, given to those reaching the age on or after this date.

 The maximum State Pension is given to those who have 30 years of NI contributions to their name, with this decreasing as the number of years NI was paid decreases.
-The State Pension rises each year in line with UK earnings growth, prices growth, and an interest rate of 2.5% - the triple lock.
+The State Pension rises each year in line with UK earnings growth, prices growth, and 2.5% - the triple lock.

 You may be entitled to the Additional State Pension depending on your National Insurance contributions.
 There’s no set amount, but the money you receive will depend on the benefits you claimed and how much you earned whilst working.